superfly/docs/blueprints/bridge-deployments-wireguard.html.md

 64 bytes from fdaa:0:641b::3: icmp_seq=4 ttl=64 time=123 ms
 ```

-This means that you can successfully query any [`.internal` addresses](https://fly.io/docs/networking/private-networking/#fly-io-internal-addresses), such as your apps.
+This means that you can successfully query any [`.internal` addresses](/docs/networking/private-networking/#fly-io-internal-dns) for apps and Machines in your organization.
 Congrats, you're in!

 ## Accessing workloads outside of your private network